RicardoHS/ricardohs.github.io/content/notes/01-cv-basics.md

 # Computer Vision Basics

+> These notes are incomplete because I needed to stop the course.
+I will continue with it someday.
+Till that day even this little information can be useful.

 Here you can find my notes on the Georgia Tech online course [Introduction to Computer Vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810).
 The course practices are in Matlab/Octave.
 Because I don't want to use those software, here you will find the same practices done with python and python frameworks.

 ## Index of course